 For thousands of years, spices and herbs have flavored our food.
 It wasn’t until the industrial revolution, when food was being produced further from urban centers, that the flavors industry began in the United States.
 Today, the U.S. flavors market is expected to reach $4.87 billion by 2025, according to a report by Grand View Research Inc.

 The Millennial-driven trend of fewer meals and more snacking has increased the consumption of processed and ready-to-eat food, fostering the growth of flavor-enhancing additives to offset tasteless processed ingredients.

 The report also emphasized that increased consumer awareness of the health risks associated with synthetic chemicals in artificial food ingredients could increase demand for organic and natural flavors.
 Jan.
 1, 2020, marked the date for most food manufacturers to switch to labels that specify exactly what’s in a product and how much of each ingredient is naturally occurring, and how much is added from non-naturally occurring sources.

-These macro trends make it more critical than ever for flavor manufactures to track and document precisely what’s going into their products.
+These macro trends make it more critical than ever for flavor manufacturers to track and document precisely what’s going into their products.
 At the 2019 TraceGains annual user conference, industry veteran Penny Marsh, regulatory manager at Sensient Flavors, led a flavor industry standardization discussion, which drew a mix of flavor manufacturers and their suppliers, along with consumer-packaged-goods companies.

 The roundtable focused on driving improvements to TraceGains Standard Online Forms that benefit the business.
 TraceGains bases the forms on best practices from Penny and her flavor-industry peers with the goal of simplifying the flavor supply chain.
 Each stakeholder’s needs are shared, and the feedback helps to refine the forms further.

 The theme that emerged during the discussion is the overwhelming complexity of the flavor industry and the extraordinary amount of documentation required by stakeholders throughout its supply chain.